-Fresh blackberries—The filling is made from fresh blackberries.
-If you can't find fresh raspberries, frozen ones will also work.
+- Fresh blackberries-The filling is made from fresh blackberries.
+If you can't find fresh blackberries, frozen ones will also work.

 Variations

-This recipe can be made with fresh or frozen blackberries.
 If you can't find blackberries, you can make this recipe using other fresh berries like blueberries, raspberries, and even strawberries.
-Using fresh fruit in this way is so satisfying!
+Try this Raspberry Cupcake Filling or this Strawberry Filling for Cakes.

 Top Tips